swaptacular/swpt_accounts/protocol.rst

 creditor_id : int64
    Along with ``debtor_id``, identifies the account.

-signal_ts : date-time
+ts : date-time
    The moment at which this message was sent (the message's timestamp).
 For a given account, later `ConfigureAccount`_ messages MUST have later or equal timestamps, compared to earlier messages.

-signal_seqnum : int32
+seqnum : int32
    The sequential number of the message.
 For a given account, later `ConfigureAccount`_ messages SHOULD have bigger sequential numbers, compared to earlier messages.
 Note that when the maximum ``int32``